 I know, that’s pedantic, the show is hardly relating the real history of the Montgolfiers; they didn’t exactly build a time machine.
 But it’s also symptomatic: There’s a carefree sloppiness with history and meaning here because, well, we’re young Americans, this is a musical entertanment, that’s what we do.
 We sing about freedom.
 So just get swept up in the cleverness and fun.

 These weaknesses were in the original production.
 One had hoped the new staging would clarify or tighten things.
 But with all its time-traveling whimsy and its length of two hours and forty minutes, On the Eve feels very much like a low-rent Doctor Who episode that’s dragged on too long.
 When an actor introduces yet another story, a fairy tale about four witches and a king — and this is when we’ve reached two hours and thirty minutes, no less — audience members might be forgiven for feeling a little rebellious themselves.

 Which is not to say On the Eve isn’t fun at times.
 Gregory Lush plays the manager with vivid, snarling energy.
 Along with his performance as John Wilkes Booth earlier this year in Theatre Three’s Assassins, he’s come into his own with such commanding, self-consciously theatrical roles.
 Both Martha Harms as Marie Antoinette and Maryam Baig as the talking statue also feel fresh and alive.
 And just as the story re-cycles historical figures and pop culture genres, director-designer Jeffrey Schmidt goes big for that ‘60s aesthetic of funky ingenuity.
 He pulls out do-it-yourself effects that lend the show its air of childlike magic: A little rope, a shopping cart, a lot of silky fabric, you’ve got yourself a time-traveling balloon.

 Too bad the balloon never really lifts the rest of the show.
 Let’s face it.
-The real reason to see On the Eve is still the rousing pop music.
+The real reason to see On the Eve is still Home by Hovercraft’s rousing pop music.